OUR MISSION, VISION AND PASSION:

 This two day festival presents activities and entertainment for all ages to enjoy…

-- Two days of top-notch live music performances from both local musicians and those “imported” from all over our province
+- Two days of top-notch live music performances from both local musicians and those “imported” from all over our province and beyond

 - First Nations demonstrations